dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

      provided because it is common to build up a transform as a series of simple transforms.

-   See also
+   :seealso:

      - :gf:`compose-transforms`
      - :func:`make-rotation-transform`

 .. generic-function:: compose-transform-with-scaling